dshawul/NebulaSEM/paper/paper.md

 }
 ```

+Spatial operators within dGSEM encompass divergence, gradient, laplacian, and more.
+Temporal discretization is
+accomplished through explicit and implicit schemes, including first-order Euler explicit and implicit schemes,
+linear multi-step methods such as Adams-Moulton and Adams-Bashforth, the Runge-Kutta method up to 4th order,
+and fully-implicit Backward Differencing (BDF) methods.

 ## Turbulence models
 The software includes turbulence models for high-Reynolds CFD simulations including a suite of Reynolds Averaged Navier Stokes (RANS)
 [@henk1972] and Large Eddy Simulation (LES) models [@les].
 The list includes a mixing-length model, k-epsilon, k-omega, RNG k-epsilon, RNG k-omega
 and the Smagornisky-Lilly LES model.
-The author has utilized these turbulence models to evaluate the aerodynamic roughness of the
+Theese turbulence models has been utilized to evaluate the aerodynamic roughness of the
-built environment and complex terrain [@abdi5].
+built environment and complex terrain in [@abdi5].

 ## Parallelization with MPI+OpenMP/OpenACC
 NebulaSEM achieves scalability on supercomputers through a combination of coarse- and fine-grained parallelism.